snmateen/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+After calibrating the camera using the images present in "camera_cal" folder, I applied distortion correct and prepestive transformation (warping), followed by applied color and gradient thresholds, based on the threshold limits described above, now, this was a lot of experimentation phase, this step might fail depending upon the brightness and variation in the image background.
+It might be good idea to tune the kernel, threshold parameters depending upon the time of camera images (day or night) and weather pattern.